sandeepshakya2019/ISE_1_Frontend/README.md

 ### 2.1.2 e-KYC

-Description: Allows users to upload photos for identity verification or loan applications in real time.
+Description: Allows users to upload photos for identity verification or loan applications in real-time (if we get govt APIs to verify aadhar card and accounts).
 Proposed Implementation:

 Frontend: